6 Tips for Controlling Sewer Odors in Commercial Buildings

 Implement the following preventive strategies to avoid sewer line blockages:

-- Install commercial-grade drain strainers to catch debris and prevent it from entering the plumbing system.
+- Install commercial-grade drain strainers to catch and prevent debris from entering the plumbing system.

 - Educate tenants, employees, or building occupants on proper waste disposal practices, such as avoiding flushing non-degradable items or pouring grease down drains.